benste/GraphRAGZen/docs/source/graphzen_ideology/index.rst

     - clean strings
     - chunk documents
 - make graph
-    - optionally adjust the LLM prompts to the documents
+    - optionally make custom prompts for the domain of the documents
     - extract entities (nodes and edges) using LLM
     - parse extracted entities into a graph
 - post-process graph